 Who Might Develop Anxiety?

-In answering this question, it is important to first outline what we actually mean by ‘anxiety’.
-In terms of the everyday use of the word, anxiety generally means a collection of physical and psychological ‘symptoms’ that might cluster together; these are outlined below.
+In answering this question, it is important to first outline what we actually mean by the term ‘anxiety’.
+In terms of the everyday use of the word, anxiety generally means a collection of physical and psychological ‘symptoms’ that might cluster together in certain situations; these are outlined in the diagram further down the page.
 Diagnostically however, there are different types of anxiety that might be experienced in different ways.
 For example:

 - Agoraphobia (an anxiety about, or avoidance of, places or situations from which escape might be difficult)

-- Phobias (anxiety provoked by a specific object or situation, often leading to avoidance)
+- Phobias (anxiety or fear provoked by a specific object or situation, often leading to avoidance)

 - Obsessive-Compulsive Disorder (characterised by obsessions and/or compulsions)

 - Post-Traumatic Stress Disorder (linked to a particular traumatic event or situation with a number of associated symptoms)

 - Acute Stress Disorder (similar to PTSD, but over a shorter time period)

 Each of these anxiety disorders are categorised by diagnostic manuals (such as Diagnostic and Statistical Manual for Mental Disorders version 5: American Psychiatric Association), which detail a number of presenting characteristics – or criteria – that must be met for the diagnosis to be made.

 As we can see, different diagnoses may occur depending on the exact situation, whether it be linked to a specific trauma, or some other form of trigger.
 Anyone can experience high levels of anxiety, depending on the circumstances.
 Moreover, anxiety can actually be a positive thing if managed or contained, as will be discussed later.

-Anyone can find themselves caught in a ‘cycle of thinking’ that exacerbates anxiety; once started, it can quickly become self-reinforcing – anxiety creates anxiety.
+Anyone can find themselves caught in a ‘vicious cycle of thinking’ that exacerbates anxiety; once started, it can quickly become self-reinforcing – anxiety creates anxiety.
 In addition, our tendency to want to avoid anxiety-inducing situations only reinforces it further.
-Conversely, these uncomfortable situations that we may want to avoid might actually help us learn different ways of coping, or demonstrate that our ‘feared’ situation is something that we can, in fact, manage and ultimately conquer.
+Conversely, confronting these uncomfortable situations that we may want to avoid might actually help us learn different ways of coping, or demonstrate that our ‘feared’ situation is something that we can, in fact, manage and ultimately conquer.

 So What is Anxiety?